yugeshk/crab/README.md

 # Example reading the CFG from a file#

-Crab can also communicate with other tools via files without using the C++ API.
-This is specially useful with the client tool is written, for instance, in Java, avoiding writing an JNI interface.
+Crab can also communicate with other tools via files.
+This is useful with the client tool is written in a language different from C++ and thus, the C++ API cannot be used directly.

 The client tool only needs to write the CFG into a file following the grammar described below.
 Currently, this grammar is a subset of the language supported by the C++ API.

 1. Add option `-DENABLE_CFG_FROM_FILE=ON` to cmake.
 That is, when cmake installs crab type: